sathomas/jsDataV.is/src/text/ch3/05-click-events.md

 </div>
 ```

-These additions give us the simple sparkline chart of figure NEXTFIGURENUMBER that expands to a wealth of details with a single click.
+These additions give us the simple sparkline chart in figure NEXTFIGURENUMBER, which expands to a wealth of details with a single click.
 The close symbol in the upper right lets users return to the more compact sparkline.

 <style>
 a.closebtn, a.closebtn:hover, a.closebtn:focus, a.closebtn:active, a.closebtn:visited {text-decoration: none; color: #444; background-image:none; text-shadow:none;}